MaggieDaisy/Cocktails_and_Dreams/tests.md

 # CRUD

-One of the most important part of testing on this application was to ensure that registered user can Create, Read, Update and Delete cocktail recipes.
+- One of the most important part of testing on this application was to ensure that registered user can **Create, Read, Update and Delete** cocktail recipes.
 So to check that all functionality works as it was planned I created a test user account.

 <img src="assets/docs/pictures/crud/register.jpg" style="margin: 0;">

-The registration process by entering Userneme and Password required went very easy and smooth and returned a flash message about a successfully created Profile page.
+- The **registration** process by entering Userneme and Password required went very easy and smooth and returned a flash message about a successfully created **Profile** page.

 <img src="assets/docs/pictures/crud/alert_regok.jpg" style="margin: 0;">

-Once the profile exists user gets full access to the content of the page and the possibility to create new recipes.
-So next step was to check if 'Add Dream Recipe' page works properly, I head over to fill the provided form.
+- Once the profile exists user gets full access to the content of the page and the possibility to create new recipes.
+So next step was to check if **'Add Dream Recipe'** page works properly, I head over to fill the provided form.

 <img src="assets/docs/pictures/crud/fill_form.jpg" style="margin: 0;">

-After clicking on Add Recipe/Submit button, the recipe was successfully added to the collection and returned to the page where all recipes are stored.
+- After clicking on Add Recipe/Submit **button, the recipe was successfully added** to the collection and returned to the page where all recipes are stored.

 <img src="assets/docs/pictures/crud/add_alertok.jpg" style="margin: 0;">

-I made sure that the card panel with a new recipe appeared on the page with all collections and on the users profile site.
+- I made sure that the **card panel with a new recipe** appeared on the page with all collections and on the users profile site.

 <img src="assets/docs/pictures/crud/profile_coll.jpg" style="margin: 0;">

-Then I checked if the card panel displays all planned features front and back, like picture, name, show recipe, close, description, steps, tools, as well as edit and delete buttons.
+- Then I checked if the **card panel displays all planned features** in front and back, like picture, name, show recipe, close, description, steps, tools, as well as edit and delete buttons.

 <img src="assets/docs/pictures/crud/card_panel.jpg" style="margin: 0;">

-After everything was looking good I tested the edit button for a recipe, after clicking on it I was returned to a pre-filled form with the recipe already created.
+_ After everything was looking good I tested the **edit button for a recipe**, after clicking on it I was returned to a **pre-filled form** with the recipe already created.
 I changed one line with content and I clicked on the edit recipe button, this brought me to the recipe collection page and returned a flash message that my recipe was successfully updated.

 <img src="assets/docs/pictures/crud/edit_form.jpg" style="margin: 0;">

 <img src="assets/docs/pictures/crud/edit_alertok.jpg" style="margin: 0;">

-Then I tested out the search bar provided, I entered one of the ingredients of a recipe I wanted to contain, it was the word strawberry which successfully returned cocktail called Strawberry Daiquiri.
-I made sure that I can see and read other users recipes, browse between them, and search for them by entering cocktail names or ingredients.
+- Then I tested out the **search bar** provided, I entered one of the ingredients of a recipe I wanted to contain, it was the word strawberry which successfully returned cocktail called Strawberry Daiquiri.
+I made sure that I can see and read other users recipes, browse between them, and search for them by **entering cocktail names or ingredients**.

 <img src="assets/docs/pictures/crud/search_bar.jpg" style="margin: 0;">

-Then I returned back to the test user profile page and I checked if I can delete my recipe.
-I tested out the button which returned an alert asking if I am sure about the deletion of this recipe.
+- Then I returned back to the test user profile page and I checked if I can **delete my recipe**.
+I tested out the button which returned an **alert asking** if I am sure about the deletion of this recipe.
 I clicked delete and I received an alert that my recipe was deleted from the collection.
 I checked the page with recipes if this specific one was gone, and it was.

 <img src="assets/docs/pictures/crud/delete.jpg" style="margin: 0;">

 <img src="assets/docs/pictures/crud/alert_deleteok.jpg" style="margin: 0;">

-The last step was to check if the user can safely leave the page, I tested the log-out link provided in the navbar.
-After clicking on that I received a message that I have been logged out and other users do not have access to my creations.
+- The last step was to check if the user can safely leave the page, I tested the log-out link provided in the navbar.
+After clicking on that I received a message that I have been **logged out** and other users do not have access to my creations.

 <img src="assets/docs/pictures/crud/logout_ok.jpg" style="margin: 0;">

-The above tests confirm that the application fulfills its task and registered and logged-in users can read, create, edit and delete recipes.
+**The above tests confirm that the application fulfills its task and registered and logged-in users can read, create, edit and delete recipes.**